Part 3 (Twin Peaks)

-"Part 3", also known as "Call for Help", (Note: Episodes did not originally air with titles, but the promotional quotes for each episode were later used as titles in the Blu-ray release of this season) is the third episode of the third season of the American surrealist mystery-horror drama television series Twin Peaks.
+"Part 3", also known as "Call for Help", (Note: Episodes did not originally air with titles, but the promotional quotes for each episode were later used as titles in the Blu-ray release of this season) is the third episode of the third season of the American surrealist mystery horror drama television series Twin Peaks.
 It was written by series creators Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.

 "Part 3" was released on Showtime's streaming service Showtime Anytime, along with "Part 4", on May 21, 2017, immediately after the broadcast of the double premiere; it was eventually broadcast on Showtime on May 28, 2017, and was seen by an audience of 195,000 viewers in the United States.
-Critics widely praised the episode for it's opening sequence and overall surreal atmosphere, while audiences were more divided on the latter aspect.
+Critics widely praised the episode for its opening sequence and overall surreal atmosphere, while audiences were more divided on the latter aspect.